John Hodgman: Judge John Hodgman podcast

-TV program Dicktown
+Dicktown

 Hodgman teamed with fellow humorist David Rees to create the adult animated show Dicktown, which premiered in 2020.
-As of 2024, the show is in its second season and airs on FXX and Hulu.
+In 2022, the show aired its second season on FXX and Hulu.
 The show is written, directed and executive produced by Hodgman and Rees; Matt Thompson also executive produces.
 Dicktown follows the story of detective John Hunchman and his sidekick David Purefoy (voiced by Hodgman and Rees respectively).